The GIT in Israel

 Nowadays, many leading KMG Instructors live outside of Israel, and the only way to enhance their skills in Krav Maga would be by arriving to Israel for the training or the PGE Master Camps events.

-Each new Krav Maga year starts on December, where we meet our GIT’s plan next year’s activities, train together for 5-6 days, conducting discussions, learning from the previous year and improving KMG as an organization.
+Each new Krav Maga year starts on December, where we meet our GIT’s plan next year’s activities, train together for 5-6 days, conducting discussions, learning from the previous year and improving KMG as an organisation.

 Couple of weeks ago when the Global and International Teams (GIT) of Instructors were in Israel we had a full schedule that included many training sessions and lectures; repetitions and expressing opinions, visiting Imi’s grave (as on January 9 we commemorate 20 years since he passed away), and spending time together.